The Retirement Research Foundation

 RRF acknowledges the time and effort needed to submit a proposal and invites interested applicants to submit a brief Letter of Inquiry (LOI).

-The LOI should be submitted online as a Word or PDF attachment using this link: https://www.surveymonkey.com/r/RRFLOI.
+The LOI should be submitted online as a Word attachment using the following link: https://www.surveymonkey.com/r/LOIRRF.

-Kindly use a 12-point Arial font.
+Kindly format your LOI with single spacing, 1-inch margins, and 12-point Arial font.
 Please submit your LOIs according to these deadlines:

 |Submit LOI by:||For the Following Proposal Deadline:|